samuelkurabachew/dtc-workshop/README.md

    name: CML
    on: [push, workflow_dispatch]
    jobs:
        train-and-report:
           runs-on: ubuntu-latest
           container: docker://ghcr.io/iterative/cml:0-dvc2-base1
           steps:
              - uses: actions/checkout@v3
              - run: |
                 echo "The workflow is working!"

    ```
+4. Create a personal access token for the GitHub repository and add it as an environment variable to your secrets ([docs](https://cml.dev/doc/self-hosted-runners?tab=GitHub#personal-access-token))

-4. Add the environment variables CML will need to retrieve the datasets from
+5. Add any other environment variables CML will need to retrieve the datasets from
-   your DVC remote to your GitHub secrets.
+   your DVC remote to your GitHub secrets (such as `AWS_ACCES_KEY_ID` and `AWS_SECRET_ACCESS_KEY` for an S3 remote).

+    ```yaml
+    env:
+        repo_token: ${{ secrets.PERSONAL_ACCESS_TOKEN }}
+    ```

-5. Adapt the workflow to run `dvc repo` and publish the results as a PR.
+6. Adapt the workflow to run `dvc repo` and publish the results as a PR.
 [See an
    example
    here](https://github.com/iterative/cml_dvc_case/blob/master/.github/workflows/cml.yaml).